Young People's Studios and High School Studios

 High school students can hone their creative voices and prepare to apply to competitive undergraduate art and design programs with dedicated support from MICA faculty.
 These programs and courses provide a pathway for young artists to explore their creative interests and grow as artists and designers.

-Summer 2024 classes are open for registration!
+Summer 2025 offerings are open for registration!

 Use the filter options below to find the learning options that match your interests, location, schedule, and skill level.
 All times are Eastern.
 Deadline to register is two weeks before the start date.
 All offerings are subject to minimum enrollment to run.